 The Rosenberg family bought the business and property in 1966, and still own it today.

 A big decision was which name to trade under.
-They decided that David Provan and Sons should be kept, as it was so highly regarded.
+They decided that the Provans name was so highly regarded in the area and it should be retained.

 A local renovator named Peter Collet, now a successful sculptor, walked in, wanting a particular moulding to be matched.